 David Jackson is the brains behind Seeking Alpha, having founded it in 2004.
 He serves as its CEO.
 Holding a B.A. from Oxford University and an MSc from the London School of Economics, Jackson began his financial career at HM Treasury in London and later at the Bank of Israel as a macro-economist.
 Before establishing Seeking Alpha, he worked as a technology research analyst at Morgan Stanley.
 If you’re interested in his insights, you can follow him on Twitter at @davidjaxon.

 How Reliable is Seeking Alpha?

-The best way to see if a platform is reliable is by analyzing its past performances.
+I believe the best way to see if a platform is reliable is by analyzing its historical performance.
 Keep in mind that although a platform is reliable now, it doesn’t mean it will be year after year.
 Performances can fluctuate, but it’s the overall percentage that we want to look at.